The Things We Think and Do Not Write: The Future of Our Industry

 With one tap of the thumb, anyone with a smartphone can now alter time à la Hiro Nakamura, speeding it up or slowing it down however they desire.

-Nevertheless, innumerable single-minded steadfasts among us continue to rely on the same, hackneyed formula to monetize their auditory ventures: hawking mattresses, and cooking kits, and home stereos, and razor blades like they’re selling Lady Miss Lady cosmetics# and hoping their listeners don’t notice all those “free trials” are simply wormed hooks (/that they’re working out and don’t have a finger free to dab the screen 3-4 times).
+Nevertheless, innumerable single-minded steadfasts among us continue to rely on the same, hackneyed formula to monetize their auditory ventures: hawking mattresses, and cooking kits, and home stereos, and razor blades like they’re selling Lady Miss Lady cosmetics# and hoping their listeners don’t notice all those “free trials” are simply wormed hooks (/are working out and don’t have a finger free to dab the screen 3-4 times).

 It’s not like these podcast hosts are the best spokespeople, either…

-Matt Yglesias, whom I have the utmost respect for, makes me instinctively despise the products he disingenuously shills during commercial breaks on The Weeds because of his faux-enthused hucksterism; NBA savant and generally wonderful human Zach Lowe habitually lulls me into a near-comatose state with his lulling adreads for HotelTonight; Kara Swisher, the brains and voice behind Recode Decode, still hasn’t figured out how to sound like she actually believes the bull she’s obligated to sling (the brilliant fake Russ Hanneman interview notwithstanding).
+Matt Yglesias, whom I have the utmost respect for, makes me instinctively despise every product he disingenuously shills during commercial breaks on The Weeds because of his faux-enthused hucksterism; NBA savant and generally wonderful human Zach Lowe habitually lulls me into a near-comatose state with his lulling adreads for HotelTonight; Kara Swisher, the brains and voice behind Recode Decode, still hasn’t figured out how to sound like she actually believes the bull she’s obligated to sling (the brilliant fake Russ Hanneman interview notwithstanding).

 Cheese and crepes, the Pod Save America politi-bros actively mock their sponsors like they’re Noah Vanderhoff# in acetate frames: